BCDevOps/platform-services/monitoring/cerberus/readme.md

 - [x] critical alerts from prometheus:
   - KubeAPILatencyHigh
   - etcdHighNumberOfLeaderChanges
-- [ ] cluster nodes: master, infra, app (too aggressive, using custom checks instead)
+- [x] cluster nodes: master, infra, app (watching all nodes are in good status)
 - [ ] all pods from the specified namespaces (too aggressive, using custom checks instead)
 - [x] custom checks:
   - monitoring on the 5 major cluster services identified in [Miro board](https://miro.com/app/board/o9J_kgyjm_k=/)